RaghadDawoud/Hadoop-Jobs/README.md

 # Hadoop MapReduce Jobs 🐘

 This repository contains Java code for implementing two MapReduce jobs in Hadoop.
-These jobs demonstrate how to process and analyze datasets using the MapReduce framework.
-The focus is on filtering buyers by age and summarizing purchase data.
+These jobs demonstrate how to process and analyze datasets using the MapReduce framework, focusing on filtering buyers by age and summarizing purchase data.
+The code was developed and locally tested using IntelliJ to ensure functionality and performance before deployment.

 ## Dataset Creation 🛠️